huangsam/ultimate-python/CONTRIBUTING.md

 ---

 The repository consists of documentation and Python modules.
-If you intend to contribute by creating or updating resources of either type, please review the standards defined in the upcoming sections to learn how you can make a big impact for the developers consuming this content.
+If you want to contribute by creating or updating resources of either type, please review the standards defined in the upcoming sections to learn how you can make a big impact for the developers consuming this content.